 Rivervue is a securely fenced and gated community.
 There is also a nurse call system within each home and our Community Centre.
 Residents who require assistance for medical, personal or security reasons can use this service to speak directly to registered nurses who are able to escalate issues as required.

-Our Village staff are onsite six days a week during office hours, and after dark we have a visiting security patrol.
+Our Village staff are onsite six days a week during office hours.

 Rivervue Residents pay a monthly Service Fee and Sinking Fund contribution.